Skip to main content

 Freizeitpark Lübars

-More information about Reichstag
+More information about the festival

 Tip 6: Britzer Garten

-At the lake in the Britzer Garten © Grün Berlin GmbH
+© Grün Berlin GmbH

 The Britzer Garten is one of the most beautiful and extensive parks in Berlin: wonderful garden art, nature and hilly landscapes are spread over 90 hectares of land.
 The ideal place to go is the play and sunbathing area at Britzer Höhe, which is best reached from the entrance at Buckower Damm.
 Afterwards, stroll through the beautiful garden, which is particularly impressive in autumn with its dahlia exhibition andin spring with its tulips exhibition.